 Do we forget that Allah has blessed us with exemptions from fasting during pregnancy and breastfeeding?
 And that you could be causing yourself and your baby harm by fasting?
 Many women feel tremendous guilt for not fasting when they are pregnant, breastfeeding, or even when they are ill.
 This is purely because we have not nurtured the women in our lives to celebrate their cycles.

 What really breaks my heart are the women who have underlying health issues having to compromise because of the taboo.
-Many women experience low iron and other deficiencies during this time and really should be eating and drinking regularly to replenish their micronutrients.
+Many women experience low iron and other deficiencies during this time and really should be eating and drinking regularly to replenish their micro-nutrients.
 I know of countless women who have fainted during their periods because they refused to eat during Ramadan in case they were caught.

 Then there are the women who have hormonal imbalances and experience things like PMS and painful periods.
 Having PMS can make a woman very confused about the emotions she is experiencing in the days before her period commences.
-And sometimes these emotions can manifest in a negative way that is not reflective of the ideal behaviour in Ramadan.
+And sometimes these emotions can manifest in a negative way that is not reflective of the ideal behavior in Ramadan.
 These mood fluctuations can lead to self-hate and further reinforce periods as negative anchors.

 Painful periods can cause women to withdraw and suffer alone and silently, when this is the time they need the most amount of support and care.
 One of the biggest reasons we need to break the taboo that surrounds periods is to open up the conversation about period pain and endometriosis.
 Many women’s lives are turned upside down because of period pain and endometriosis, and nobody wants to talk about it.
 For these women, Ramadan can be exceptionally difficult, especially if they feel guilt on top of their pain.